 An inquiry into our obligations to the nonhuman world and the philosophical basis of that obligation.
-(Also listed as SJP 410.)
+(Also listed as SJP 434.)

-PHL 435 Bioethics - 3 cr. hrs.
+PHL 435 Bioethics-3 cr. hrs.

 This course will explore the foundations of science, ethics, law, and medicine and from that foundation explore contemporary issues in the intersection of those fields including the influence of culture on science, medicine, law, and ethics, professional codes, the concept of informed consent, issues at the beginning of life, cloning, stem cell research, reproductive technologies, genetics, biomedical research and technology, the global AIDS epidemic, and justice in the distribution of health care.
+(Also listed as PCS 435.)

-PHL 437 The Sublime in Nature-3 cr. hrs.
+PHL 437 The Sublime in Nature - 3 cr. hrs.